Composition Design of Shape Memory Ceramics based on Gaussian Processes: Prediction of lattice parameters

 \subsection{Predictions of monoclinic crystal's lattice parameters}

 In the monoclinic crystal structure, the conventional unit cell of the lattice has the lattice parameters $a_\text{m}$, $b_\text{m}$, $c_\text{m}$ and the angle between them are $90 \degree$, $\beta$, $90 \degree$.
-The GP$_\text{m}$ models predict the $a_\text{m}$, $b_\text{m}$, $c_\text{m}$, and $\beta$.
-We discussed that the lattice parameters have strong correlation with the feature $T$, hence $T$ is considered as an input to the GP$_\text{m}$.
-For the experimental XRD data, the Pearson correlation coefficient between the lattice parameters and $T$ is shown in Table \ref{table3:pearsoncorr_lp}.
-Here, we observe that the lattice parameters $a_\text{m}$, $c_\text{m}$ and $\beta$ have strong correlation with $T$, however $b_\text{m}$ has weak correlation with $T$.
-This signifies that $T$ alone is not a sufficient input to the GP$_\text{m}$ for high accuracy in prediction of $b_\text{m}$.
-Thus, we consider including addition physical features from Fig. \ref{fig2:features selection}a in the input space of the GP$_\text{m}$.
-The relevant features necessary for high accuracy of the GP$_\text{m}$ are identified based on features selection study to predict $b_\text{m}$.\\
+The GP$_\text{m}$ models predict $a_\text{m}$, $b_\text{m}$, $c_\text{m}$, and $\beta$.
+The lattice parameters are strongly dependent on changes in temperature ($T$) \cite{GURAK20183317} of the crystal, thus $T$ is one of the key input feature in both the GP$_\text{m}$ and GP$_\text{t}$.
+The Pearson correlation coefficient between the lattice parameters and $T$ is calculated based on the experimental X-ray diffraction data and shown in Table \ref{table3:pearsoncorr_lp}.
+Here, the lattice parameters $a_\text{m}$, $c_\text{m}$ and $\beta$ have strong correlation with $T$, however, $b_\text{m}$ has weak correlation with $T$.
+Consequently, only $T$ is not a sufficient input to the GP$_\text{m}$ for high accuracy in prediction of $b_\text{m}$.
+Thus, we consider including addition physical features from Fig. \ref{fig2:features selection}a to the input space of GP$_\text{m}$.
+The relevant features necessary for high prediction accuracy of the GP$_\text{m}$ are identified based on features selection study to predict $b_\text{m}$.\\

-In the feature selection study, our goal is to identify key physical features among seven features ($T$, \textit{rcle}, \textit{cs}, \textit{en}, \textit{rsla}, \textit{rio}, \textit{eff}) to represent the input space of GP models to predict $b_\text{m}$.
+In the feature selection study, our goal is to identify key physical features among seven features ($T$, \textit{rcle}, \textit{cs}, \textit{en}, \textit{rsla}, \textit{rio}, \textit{eff}) to represent the input space of the GP models to predict $b_\text{m}$.
 For this study, seven GP models are created, with the first one having only one feature and each subsequent model having an additional single increment in the number of features, as shown in Fig. \ref{fig4:No_of_features_for_bm}a.
-The best input features for a model are obtained by the best subset selection.
-For each model, 20-fold cross-validation is performed, which is repeated 20 times, and plotted in Fig. \ref{fig4:No_of_features_for_bm}b.
-We observe that the mean value of $\text{RMSE}_{\text{cv}}$ does not significantly change by including up to 4 features i.e., \textit{eff}, \textit{rcle}, \textit{cs}, \textit{rio}.
-The GP model with 4 features also gives the least variance in the RMSE$_\text{cv}$ value among all 7 GP models, marking its features as the best subset.\\
+The best input features for a model are obtained by the best subset selection \cite{Tibshirani2016}.
+Each model was evaluated using 20-fold cross-validation with 20 repetitions, as shown in Fig. \ref{fig4:No_of_features_for_bm}b.
+We observe that the mean value of $\text{RMSE}_{\text{cv}}$ does not significantly change by including up to 4 features ($S_l=$(\textit{eff}, \textit{rcle}, \textit{cs}, \textit{rio})).
+The GP model with 4 features also gives the least variance in the RMSE$_\text{cv}$ value among all 7 GP models, marking $S_l$ as the best subset.\\